 During exercise, 3-5 times our bodyweight in force goes through the feet; Superfeet help regulate the necessary motions of pronation and supination within the feet, working alongside supportive footwear to help prevent an excessive strain of the muscles, tendons and joints within the body.
 This minimises the risk of many common injuries such as ITBS and shin splints.

 As previously mentioned, Superfeet has a wide range of insoles across the spectrum for different biomechanical and shoe requirements.
 The Deluxe ¾ fit Superfeet are designed for tighter fitting, business, dress and casual shoes, making them ideal for those wearing smart shoes for work and spending a lot of time on their feet.
-There are a few full length insole options that cover a variety of physical activities; blue, green, yellow, black, orange and berry.
+There are a few full length insole options that cover a variety of physical activities.
 For a plusher feel, the Copper DMP Superfeet use a memory foam top sheet to improve comfort and provide a more personalised feel whilst still being biomechanically efficient.
 These are all trim to fit so can be adjusted in size to allow optimal function within the foot and optimal fit within the shoe.
 Our technical consultants in store are all fully trained in the fitting process and will be able to advise you as to which insole will be best suited to your individual requirements.